 You should use images because they add value to your content and grab people’s attention.

-If used properly, images can spike people’s interest and make them click through to your site, which will increase your rankings in search results as well.
+If used properly, images can spike people’s interest and make them click through to your site, increasing your rankings in search results.

-In fact, in 2019 image search represented 20.45% of all searches on Google and other popular sites.
+In fact, image search represents about 20.45% of all searches on Google and other popular sites.

 This should make you realize why adding images to your content and optimizing them for SEO is a good idea.

 The first thing you need to think about is whether your images are relevant to the topic of your page.
 More importantly, if they’re adding value to your content.